davekilian/davekilian.github.com/_posts/2020-01-20-storage-indexing.markdown

 ---
 layout: post
-title: Storage (for Mortals)
+title: Rolling Your Own Data Stores
 author: Dave
 draft: true
 ---

-*Never roll your own database!*

-Most programmers agree with this advice.
-But have you ever stopped to consider why not?
-It can't be that *nobody* should build new file systems, databases, distributed search indexes and so on &mdash; times change, people change, hardware changes, and we aren't still using the original systems we designed back in the 1960s-70s.
-Clearly, some people must be out there successfully building new data storage systems; so why shouldn't you or I?

-One reasonable answer is time: as a rule of thumb, it takes about 10 years to fully stabilize a new general-purpose data storage system to the point of being near-optimal and also bug-free, and for most projects you don't have that kind of time.
-There are many off-the-shelf databases, file systems and so on available to you, and chances are getting one of them to work reasonably well in your application will take less than the time it'd take to build and stabilize one of these systems yourself.

-But you certainly can build one of these systems yourself, if you want.
-It could be you'd like to get a better feel for how these systems work internally, or maybe you want to see if it's fun.
-There are people who will tell you that these systems are too complicated for us mortals to understand, and that such things are best left to *The Experts<sup>TM</sup>*.
-In this article, I want to show this isn't true &mdash; it's not too hard to come up with the basic design of these systems as long as you have a good grasp of basic data structures and algorithms.
+Did you know there's a small set of basic data structures and algorithms that underpin just about every system that stores and retrieves data on disk, from databases to file systems and more?

-Let's try walking down a fairly simple line of reasoning that gets you more or less to today's state of the art in data storage.
-All you'll need is some basic familiarity with data structures like hash tables and binary trees.
+It turns out there's a fairly straightforward line of reasoning that you can follow to get more or less to today's state of the art &mdash; all you need is some basic familiarity with data structures like hash tables and binary trees:

-Without further ado ...

 ## Let's Design a Store

 We'll start with one of the most basic kinds of storage systems: a key/value store, where we store both the keys and values on disk.
 We'll provide the following basic interface:

 * The client (our user) defines the structure of a **key** and a **value**
-* We provide a **write** method which accepts a key and a value, and adds them to our on-disk store
+* Our **write** method adds a key/value pair to our store
-* We provide a **read** method which accepts a key, and reads the corresponding value from disk
+* Our **read** method accepts a key, and reads the corresponding value from the store

-This interface should seem familiar: it's the basic key/value map interface provided by many programming languages' standard libraries and runtimes.
+This interface should seem familiar: it's the basic key/value map interface provided by many programming languages and runtimes.
 If this seems like an odd interface to use for disk storage, keep in mind that most "real" storage systems rely on something that looks an awful lot like a key/value mapping, even if these systems don't specifically use the words *key* and *value*.
 For example:

 * Want to download a web page?
 You need to provide its URL (a key)
 * Want to read a file?
 You need to provide its path (a key)